rsdmu/rsdmu-website/README.md

 ## Features

-- **Hero Section:** Prominently displays Rashid's name, title, and affiliations with a visually appealing background.
+- **Hero Section:** Displays Rashid's name, title, and affiliations with a background.
 - **Work Section:** Showcases Rashid's projects and research work with thumbnails, titles, dates, and detailed descriptions.
-- **Publications Section:** Lists Rashid's publications with options to view abstracts and download PDFs.
+- **Publications Section:** Lists publications with options to view abstracts and download PDFs.
-- **Bio Section:** Provides a brief biography highlighting Rashid's academic journey and expertise.
+- **Bio Section:** Provides a brief biography highlighting academic journey and expertise.
 - **Contact Section:** Includes a contact form powered by Formspree, along with affiliations and social media links for easy connectivity.
 - **Responsive Design:** Ensures optimal viewing experience across various devices and screen sizes.
-- **Self-Hosted Fonts:** Utilizes locally hosted fonts for improved performance and security.
 - **Accessibility:** Incorporates best practices to make the website accessible to all users.

 ## Technologies Used